owen107/simpletodoapp/README.md

-# jQuery Mobile Web Weather Application
+# A Simple TODO Task Application